 The planning stages outlined below will help you have the best study abroad experience possible.
 We recommend that you begin this process at least one year prior to the semester you plan on studying abroad.

-Education abroad peer advisers are Penn State study abroad returnees who have enjoyed their experiences so much that they volunteer their time to advise other students on education abroad opportunities at Penn State.
-Each peer adviser can explain program options, give an overview of the study abroad process, as well as provide information about their experience abroad.
+Peer advisers are education abroad returnees who have enjoyed their experiences so much that they now work to advise other students on education abroad opportunities at Penn State.
+Each peer adviser can explain program options, give an overview of the education abroad process, as well as provide information about their experience abroad.

 There are many ways to gain international experience while in college including for-credit academic study abroad, internships abroad, and service-learning opportunities.
 Learn about the different study abroad program options available to you as a Penn State student.

-Education abroad advisers work with a specific portfolio of locations and/or program types and can help answer questions about your program of interest including how other programs compare, the application process, pre-departure processes, and cultural preparation.
-All education abroad advising appointments are offered virtually using Zoom.
+Education abroad advisers work with a specific portfolio of programs and can help answer questions about your program of interest including how other programs compare, the application process, pre-departure processes, and cultural preparation.

 Academic quality is an important component of any Education Abroad program, and students should select a program that will enrich their collegiate studies.
 The Education Abroad office encourages students to work closely with both their academic adviser and Education Abroad adviser before, during, and after studying abroad to ensure all academic matters are handled properly.